Aridhia-Open-Source/federated_node_ai/README.md

 > ...aims to revolutionize the way health data is managed and utilized across Europe.
 This project is particularly focused on addressing the challenges posed by privacy >concerns and the complexity of data sharing due to varying interpretations of the EU General Data Protection Regulation (GDPR).
 By developing a decentralized and open >health data ecosystem, PHEMS strives to facilitate easier access to health data, thereby advancing federated health data analysis and creating services for generating >shareable synthetic datasets.

-As a technical partner of the project Aridhia has developed the Federated Node an open source component for running federated tasks
+As a technical partner of the project Aridhia has developed the Federated Node an open source component for running federated tasks.

 # Deployment